soverenio/docs/docs/source/getting-started/concepts.rst

 PII is gaining importance, and regulations appear that set new standards on how PII should be handled and protected, such as GDPR or CCPA.

-`General Data Protection Regulation <https://gdpr-info.eu/>`_ (GDPR) — a regulation in EU law on data protection and privacy in the European Union and the European Economic Area.

-`California Consumer Privacy Act <https://oag.ca.gov/privacy/ccpa>`_ (CCPA) — a state statute intended to enhance privacy rights and consumer protection for residents of California, United States.

 Naturally, we see new emerging data privacy solutions.

-Data privacy solution — a complex system to protect client's systems from data breaches, prevent unauthorized access to PIIs, discover and categorize PIIs, assess potential PII-associated risks, and give actionable information to mitigate risks, improve security and help comply with the regulations.
+Data privacy solution — a complex system to protect client's systems from data breaches, prevent unauthorized access to PIIs, discover and categorize PIIs, assess potential PII-associated risks, and give actionable information to mitigate risks, and improve security.

 Solution details